zwets/sms-gateway/README.md

 #### Statuses

-Statuses hava the following meaning:
+Statuses have the following meaning:

  * `SENT`: the message was successfully passed on to the SMSC
  * `DELIVERED`: the SMSC reported the messages as delivered